A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Some of these criminal activities include prostitution, robbery, domestic violence, stolen property or property obtained by robbery, and the use of controlled substances.
 The clause should also define the areas where such habits have been prohibited from happening.

 This disclosure outlines all the legal duties and responsibilities that the landlord and the tenant will each uphold during the rental period.
-The aim is to prevent any illegal activities and unlawful use of the property.
+The aim is to prevent any illegal activities or unlawful use of the property.

 Lead-based paint